amponce/reddit-terminal/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the root directory with your Reddit API credentials:
+4. Create a `.env` file in the root directory with your Reddit API and OpenAI credentials:

    ```env
    REDDIT_CLIENT_ID=your_client_id